nlm-pro/angular-buddies/packages/prettier/README.md

 # `@angular-buddies/prettier`

-Your buddy who knows how to make your code pretty using Prettier.
+**Your buddy who knows how to make your code pretty using Prettier.**

+Easily add, configure, and use Prettier in your project.
+Extends the functionalities of Angular CLI, but also works without it, even for non-angular projects.

-> A tool from the [Angular Buddies](https://github.com/angular-buddies/angular-buddies) project.
+> A tool from the [Angular Buddies][root] project.

 ![Buddy cleaning a window](https://user-images.githubusercontent.com/7578400/47610736-1ab9d480-da5d-11e8-8c3b-704deab17d45.gif)